octavianzarzu/superawesome-test/README.md

     **718 rows (734 without filtering)**

-    Some Characters have no publisher information but this doesn't affect our analysis.
+    Some characters lack publisher information, but this does not affect our analysis.

-    This subset will act as the base for any further analysis.
+    This subset will act as the base for further analysis.

     ```sql clean_comic_characters_info